 The last bullet point from that trio was about being opportunistic.
 The importance of that statement can not be understated.
 Since I am continually getting a reasonable return, I can buy and sell opportunistically.
 Part of my philosophy is selling if the valuation has become completely uncoupled with reality.
 Conversely, buying a stock when I perceive it to be undervalued gives me an additional margin of safety and the potential for future market beating returns.

 The last two points are valuable to me as well.
 Nobody wants to stay awake worried at night because they don’t know if their big bet on a small pharmaceutical will pay off or not.
 By and large, the companies in my portfolio are large cap, dividend payers with varied histories of increasing their dividends.

 If all goes well, I’ll be able to live off the income generated while the underlying assets continue to grow.
 It would mean the world to me to leave my kids with a portfolio that they could continue to benefit from and hopefully pass of to their kids as well, and so on.

 My Definition of Dividend Growth

-This segues into the other investment opportunities that I will pursue from time to time.
+This segues into the other investing opportunities that I will pursue from time to time.

 I am open to “long tail” investment ideas that may not appear immediate literal dividends.
-I define long-tail as themes or investing trends that may take time to play out, the winners are not guaranteed, but it seems to be where trends are moving to.
-Ideas as broad as the future of money, electric (EV) or self-driving cars, and even controversial topics like marijuana.
+What I mean by long-tail is themes or investing trends that may take time to play out, the winners are not guaranteed but it seems to be where trends are moving to.
+Ideas as broad as the future of money, electric (EV) or self driving cars and even controversial topics like marijuana.

-Some of the tactics deployed here are quite different from typical fundamental valuations used for dividend stocks.
-The future is always murky, and no winners are pre-declared.
+Some of the tactics deployed here are quite different than typical fundamental valuations that are used for dividend stocks.
+The future is always murky and no winners are pre-declared.
 One tactic I am employing is using a basket approach to a particular investing theme.
-For example, I may buy equal-weighted shares of 4-5 companies in a particular field to try and gain broad exposure to said theme.
+For example, I may buy equal weighted shares of 4-5 companies in a particular field to try and gain broad exposure to said theme.